 CRS credits are available for regulations that encourage developers to preserve floodplains or other hazardous areas away from development.
 There is no credit for a plan, only for the enforceable regulations that are adopted pursuant to a plan.
 Bryan currently receives credit for Activity 430 - Higher Regulatory Standards for requiring freeboard, foundation protection, and local drainage protection.
 Additionally, Bryan currently receives credit for Activity 420 - Open Space Preservation.
 Preserving flood prone areas as open space is one of the highest priorities of the CRS.
 The City also currently receives credit for Activity 450 - Stormwater Management for enforcing stormwater management regulation as well as regulations for soil and erosion control and water quality.
-Adopting additional higher standards and stormwater management regulations and preserving more floodplain area as open space would further support preventative mitigation in the City.
+Adopting additional higher standards and stormwater management regulations in the City.
 The FMPC recommended continued improvements to the City's stormwater maintenance program, expanded floodplain mapping and data collection, and additional open space preservation.